Publications & Research

 Schultheis, E.H., M.K.
 Kjelvik, J. Snowden, L. Mead, and M.A.M.
 Stuhlsatz (2022) Effects of Data Nuggets on student interest in STEM careers, self-efficacy in data tasks, and ability to construct scientific explanationsInternational Journal of Science and Mathematics Education

 NSF IUSE Research Study (2024-2028): We are continuing our collaboration with Auburn University and Project Biodiversify and on a new grant!
 This work will fund Data Nuggets for the next 4 years and builds off our previous role-models research.
+Our new work will identify factors that improve equity and success in undergraduate STEM education and investigate how and why role models are critically important for students.

 NSF IUSE Research Study (2020-2024): We are collaborating with Project Biodiversify and Auburn University to increase the representation in our scientist role-models found in Data Nuggets.
 We added new “DataVersify” activities that combine a typical Data Nugget with a scientist profile that adds personal, humanizing information about the person behind the data (in addition to details about their research and career motivations).
 We found that DataVersify activities: